mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/beep/index.md

 ### LFI

-The `Elastix` application version `2.2.0` prone to a LFI vulnerability because it fails to properly sanitize user-supplied input.
+The `Elastix` application version `2.2.0` is prone to a LFI vulnerability because it fails to properly sanitize user-supplied input.
 The issue lies specifically in the `graph.php` page: if we specify a specially crafted value to the `current_language` HTTP parameter, we can read any local file.

 Let's try to use the LFI to read the file `/etc/hosts`, by following the PoC: